 I have been a software developer for 25+ years.
 I enjoy developing iPhone applications, and working with other developers.
 I am currently doing what I love: developing iOS application, Alexa Voice Skills, and IoT projects at Mutual Mobile.
 I am blessed to be working with the world’s most talented group of iOS engineers, designers, and all sorts of other types of creative people.
 Just being around these folks inspires me.

 I am passionate about crafting quality, maintainable software using agile, test driven development best practices.
 I love technology.
 I enjoy being on the very front edge of it.
 I enjoy designing electronic circuits to automate my home, using leading edge microprocessors integrated with iOS and Alexa speech technologies.

 Now I’ve taken my skills on the road, and start doing progressively more remote work.
 My wife and I are full time RVers, and I can work wherever I happen to be.

-I enjoy creating just about any type of software, but my more recent focus has been working on both sides of rich internet applications.
-I really love creating iPhone applications and their supporting PHP based backend.
+I enjoy creating just about any type of software, but my more recent focus has been on responsive web and native mobile applications.
+I really love creating iPhone applications, and helping others that feel likewise.